keijiro/KinoAqua/Packages/jp.keijiro.kino.aqua/README.md

 Although KinoAqua is compatible with all the HDRP-supported systems, it's pretty slow and unoptimized.
 Don't try to run it on mobiles.

+Note that the test project contained in this repository was created using Unity 2021.2.
+You must install Unity 2012.2.0 (it's still in the alpha phase at the point I wrote this document) to try the project.

 How to install the package
 --------------------------